mlchrzan/pairadigm/README.md

 - Support for multiple concepts simultaneously (NOT STARTED)

 # Previous Updates (see CHANGELOG.md for all)

+## Updates for version 0.4.1 - 2025-12-07

+### Added
+- **RewardModel Class**: Fine-tune ModernBERT (or other BERT-type model) for scalar construct measurement using reward modeling
+  - Train models on pairwise comparison data
+  - Score individual texts or batches on continuous scales
+  - Support for custom dropout, max length, and device settings
+  - Built-in score normalization to desired scales
+  - Save/load trained models for reuse
+- Support for Ollama LLMs (local models) with `think` parameter
+- `build_pairadigm()` function to run full pipeline in one command
+- Enhanced progress monitoring for CGCoT breakdown generation

 ## Updates for version 0.3.1 - 2025-11-12

 ### Added